The Pledge

 The total runtime of The Pledge is 124 minutes (2h 4m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.6/10, and global collection metrics, The Pledge stands as a successful venture for the creators.
-It remains an essential piece of the 2001 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.6/10, and global performance metrics, The Pledge is classified as a HIT.
+It remains an essential part of the 2001 cinematic calendar.

 Frequently Asked Questions